 If you care to venture a little further, Lake Bled is located just outside of Triglav National Park, a hotspot for hikes, waterfalls, gorges, and more.
 Our post about this is coming soon!

 As you’d suspect, we aren’t the only ones to discover Lake Bled’s perfection.
-This makes Lake Bled a popular summer destination for both locals and tourists (particularly those from neighbouring countries, such as Germany and Poland).
+This makes Lake Bled a popular summer destination for both locals and tourists (particularly those from nearby countries, such as Austria, Germany, and Croatia).
 This means the small town can get busy, noisy, and heavy on traffic in the summer months.

 I think part of what contributed to our fondness of the area so much was that we stayed further down the lake, separate from Bled town, at a multi-acre property called Vila Bled.
 Vila Bled used to be the summer residence of previous Yugoslavian President Tito, and has now been converted into a historic hotel.
-This basically means we were hanging with Nikita Khrushchev and Emperor Akihito of Japan, previous guests of the vila.
+Among the previous guests are the well known Nikita Khrushchev and Emperor Akihito of Japan.

 Since the interior of the vila hasn’t been changed since its glory days, it has a vintage (and mildly rundown) feel with the original furniture and flooring.
 However, the selling feature is the property it sits on – peaceful, full of flowering bushes and trees, and with its own dock and beach.

 Breakfast every day was on a terrace overlooking the lake and its island.
-One rainy evening we relished in a tasty multi-course dinner under the stone arches, sheltered from the rain yet able to watch the thunderstorm light up the skies before us.
-No matter what the weather, every meal is a treat with views like that!
+Every meal is a treat with views like that!

 The Vila is also the place to try traditional Bled Cream Cake (“Kremšnita”), a delicious cake of custard and vanilla.
 We accidentally ended up eating two huge pieces of this cake in one day…